The Complete Guide To 360 Feedback – The Art Of Constructive Criticism

 Ask questions that yield actionable feedback.
 The purpose is to promote development, so focus on aspects the individual can realistically work on.

-Without a doubt, you must ensure your questions align with your strategic goals and the relevant behaviours and skills of the individual under evaluation.
+You must ensure your questions align with your strategic goals and the relevant behaviours and skills of the individual under evaluation.
 That said, here are some commonly useful types of questions you might consider:

 It’s worth noting that the success of a 360 feedback system hinges significantly on its implementation.
 Poorly executed feedback processes can bring about undesired outcomes such as lowered morale and diminished trust among team members.
 Therefore, careful and thoughtful implementation is paramount to reap the benefits of the 360 feedback system.